 In contrast to the buildup of decay products of U, the conservative (favorable to claimant) assumption for natural thorium (Th) is that the decay products have built up to equilibrium.
-Depending on the time since separation, the Ra (5.7-yr half-life) and Th (1.9-yr half-life) would be significant if not complete.
+Depending on the time since separation, the Ra (5.7-year half-life) and Th (1.9-year half-life) would be significant if not complete.
 Radium-228 is a beta emitter that decays to Th through Ac.
-Thorium-228 decays by alpha emission to Ra (3.66-d half-life).
-For assessing dose from Th, it is assumed that Th is in equilibrium with Th and Ra is added at a ratio of 1-to-2 Th-to-Ra (NIOSH 2010a, p.
+Thorium-228 decays by alpha emission to Ra (3.66-day half-life).
+For assessing dose from Th, it is assumed that Th is in equilibrium with Th and Ra is added at a ratio of 1-to-2 Th-to-Ra (NIOSH 2010b, p.
 57).
-The Weldon Spring Plant - Occupational Environmental Dose (ORAUT 2013b) cites a DOE document (DOE 1986) in support of the assumption that Th was present during the operational period at an activity less than 1% of the natural uranium (ORAUT 2013b).
+ORAUT-TKBS-0028-2 (ORAUT 2017a) cites a DOE document (DOE 1986) in support of the assumption that Th was present during the operational period at an activity less than 1% of the NU.

-Thoron (Rn) is the second daughter product of Th, and after a couple of weeks following the processing of thorium ores for thorium purification, can be considered to be in full equilibrium with the parent, Th.
-Thorium-228 is generally in 40-65% equilibrium with Th for materials processed at the WSP.
-The degree of equilibrium is dependent upon both the decay of Th (without replenishment from the 5.7 yr half-life of Ra) after removal of the thorium daughters and the time it takes the Ra to build into equilibrium with Th.
-Figure 5-1 shows the decay and buildup of Th and daughters following processing.
+Thoron (Rn) is the second progeny of Th.
+Within a few weeks of processing of thorium ores for thorium purification, it can be considered to be in full equilibrium with the parent Th.
+Thorium-228 is generally in 40% to 65% equilibrium with Th for materials at the WSP.
+The degree of equilibrium is dependent on both the decay of Th (without replenishment from the 5.7-year half-life of Ra) after removal of the thorium progeny and the time it takes the Ra to build into equilibrium with Th.
+Figure 5-1 shows the decay and buildup of Th and progeny after processing.

-Thoron was present and a portion was released during the processing and storage of thorium at the WSP and the associated waste storage locations.
-The thoron, with its subsequent daughter products, would act as a potential source of internal exposure in the thorium process buildings and at waste storage locations.
+Thoron was present and a portion was released during the processing and storage of thorium at WSP and the associated waste storage locations.
+The thoron, with its subsequent progeny, would act as a potential source of internal exposure in the thorium process buildings and at waste storage locations.

-There are several aspects of the release and buildup of thorium daughter products that mitigate the exposure to thoron in process and storage configurations.
+There are several aspects of the release and buildup of thorium progeny that mitigate the exposure to thoron in process and storage configurations.
 These include the following:

-- Because of the very short half-life of thoron (56 seconds), much of the isotope decays within the material matrix; therefore, the diffusion distance in soils is in the range of approximately one inch.
+Because of the very short half-life of thoron (56 seconds), much of the isotope decays within the material matrix.
+Therefore, the diffusion distance in soils is in the range of approximately 1 in.
 Only the quantities of thoron in the first inch of material represent the source term.
-Table 5-5 provides information for thoron and its daughters. - In process equipment, the release of thoron gas is largely contained within the containment system and/or the ventilation system.
-Essentially, the dose from exposure to thoron comes entirely from the daughters Pb and Bi.
-A thoron working level (WL) requires 375 pCi/L
+Table 5-5 provides information for thoron and its progeny.

 Figure 5-1.
-Decay and buildup of Th and daughters following processing.
+Decay and buildup of Th and progeny after processing.

 Table 5-5.
-Thoron and isotopic daughters.
+Thoron and isotopic progeny.